-The partner account manager acts as a liaison between the vendor and its channel partners and is responsible for building, maintaining and managing relationships with current and prospective partners.
-Partner account managers can play vital roles in the business growth of channel partner organizations.
+The partner account manager acts as a liaison between the vendor and its channel partners and is responsible for building, maintaining and managing long-term relationships with current and prospective partners.
+Partner account managers can play vital roles in the revenue growth of channel partner organizations.

-In the IT industry, as the technology landscape shifts and channel partners adopt different business models with varying needs from their IT vendors, partner account manager roles continue to evolve, becoming more complex.
-These changes can demand partner account managers to possess deeper industry knowledge and more sophisticated skillsets than would have been previously necessary.
+The partner account manager's role is evolving as the IT technology landscape shifts and channel partners attempt to adopt different business models.
+For example, a partner account manager may facilitate support for channel partners transitioning to the cloud computing market.
+Such changes compel partner account managers to possess deeper industry knowledge and more sophisticated skill sets than would have been previously necessary.